sg1965/BSCP/README.md

   * [PHP](#php)
 * [HTTP request smuggling Section](#http-request-smuggling-section)
 * [Information disclosure Section](#information-disclosure-section)

+## Exam Info
+There is always an administrator account with the username "administrator", plus a lower-privileged account usually called "carlos".
+If you find a username enumeration vulnerability, you may be able to break into a low-privileged account using the following [username](https://portswigger.net/web-security/authentication/auth-lab-usernames) list and [password](https://portswigger.net/web-security/authentication/auth-lab-passwords) list.

+Each application has up to one active user, who will be logged in either as a user or an administrator.
+You can assume that they will visit the homepage of the site every 15 seconds, and click any links in any emails they receive from the application.
+You can use exploit server's "send to victim" functionality to target them with reflected vulnerabilities.

+<b>If you find an SSRF vulnerability, you can use it to read files by accessing an internal-only service, running on localhost on port 6566.</b>

 ## Useful Burp extensions (some of them requires burpsuite pro)
 - Hackvertor